As of August 2020, people who have been shielding in England, Scotland, Wales and Northern Ireland no longer need to do so.

 If you have concerns or questions about whether it's safe for you to go to work, speak to your healthcare team.

-From 1 August, you will no longer be advised that you need to shield.
-However you can still keep your priority for supermarket delivery slots, and will still be able to access help with shopping, medication, phone calls and transport to medical appointments.
+You're no longer advised to shield.
+However, you can still keep your priority for supermarket delivery slots, and will still be able to access help with shopping, medication, phone calls and transport to medical appointments.

 When you registered online as needing support with food deliveries, your data will have been shared with supermarkets.
-This means if you make an online order with a supermarket (as both a new or existing customer), you will be eligible for a priority slot.
+This means if you make an online order with a supermarket (as both a new or existing customer), you'll be eligible for a priority slot.

 There are also many commercial options now available for accessing food, including telephone ordering, food box delivery, prepared meal delivery and other non-supermarket food delivery providers.
 Your local authority and local charities can provide a list of options.